truonganhhoang/INT3117-2020/NguyenAnhTuan/Chapter1.md

 # 1. What are some factors that would help a development organization move
-from Beizer’s testing level 2 (testing is to show errors) to testing level 4 (a mental discipline that increases quality)?
+- From Beizer’s testing level 2 (testing is to show errors) to testing level 4 (a mental discipline that increases quality)?

 - In Level 2 tetsing, the purpose is to show failures.
 But Level 3 tesing show